 Surveying Narrow-mouthed Whorl Snail at the Giant’s Causeway

-The Narrow-mouthed whorl snail (Vertigo angustior) is a tiny brown snail that is in Northern Ireland, is confined to a small area of coastline near the Giant’s Causeway.
+The Narrow-mouthed Whorl Snail (Vertigo angustior) is a tiny brown snail that, in Northern Ireland, is confined to a small area of coastline near the Giant’s Causeway.
 It can be found in undisturbed marshy coastal grassland and coastal turf that is fed by seepages.
 The Irish population of the snail is of global importance and it is a Priority species in both the UK and Northern Ireland.
 The significance of the Causeway coast for the snail has meant that there is a need to monitor the population size and distribution over time, as well as habitat condition and management.
-We are currently completing essential survey work to gather this data, with the aim of developing a sustainable monitoring methodology.

-This project will give an up-to-date picture of the snail’s population size and distribution, informing site managers and supporting the conservation of Narrow-mouthed whorl snail in Northern Ireland.
+This project gave an up-to-date picture of the snail’s population size and distribution, informing site managers and supporting the conservation of Narrow-mouthed Whorl Snail in Northern Ireland.
 Monitoring the population over time will help to identify peak times during the year, enabling any future management recommendations to have a positive impact.
-We are developing a monitoring protocol with the data collected that will be shared with the National Trust and other relevant partners.

 Further information on the Narrow-mouthed whorl snail can be found here.